MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/use/known_issues.md

   * To enable management of the Windows 10 Client, you must issue the command ```Enable-PSRemoting``` from an elevated PowerShell prompt.

-  * You may also need to update your firewall to allow connections from outside the local subnet with ```Set-NetFirewallRule -Name WINRM-HTTP-In-TCP �RemoteAddress Any``` For more restrictive networks scenarios, please refer to [this documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/enable-psremoting?view=powershell-5.1).
+  * You may also need to update your firewall to allow connections from outside the local subnet with ```Set-NetFirewallRule -Name WINRM-HTTP-In-TCP -RemoteAddress Any``` For more restrictive networks scenarios, please refer to [this documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/enable-psremoting?view=powershell-5.1).

 ## Failover Cluster Manager solution

 * When managing a cluster, (either Hyper-Converged or traditional?) you may encounter a **shell was not found** error.
 If this happens either reload your browser, or navigate away to another tool and back.
 [1709-13882442]

-* An issue can occur when managing a down-level (Windows Server 2012 or 2012 R2) cluster that hasn�t been configured completely.
+* An issue can occur when managing a down-level (Windows Server 2012 or 2012 R2) cluster that hasn't been configured completely.
 The fix for this issue is to ensure that the Windows feature **RSAT-Clustering-PowerShell** has been installed and enabled on **each member node** of the cluster.
 To do this with PowerShell, enter the command `Install-WindowsFeature -Name RSAT-Windows-PowerShell` on all the cluster nodes.
 [1709-12524664]

 * The Cluster may need to be added with the entire FQDN to be discovered correctly.